up42/docs/source/up42-blocks/processing/s2-superresolution.rst

       }
     }

 Output format
 :::::::::::::

-AOI.clipped GeoTIFF format.
+GeoTIFF format.
 Also in the output file all the spectral bands for 20m and 60m will be in 10m spatial resolution.

 Download example output